anton-bushuiev/PPIRef/README.md

 split['test'][:3]
 > ['1B3S_A_D', '1B2U_A_D', '1BRS_A_D']

-# DIPS set used to train EquiDock
+# DIPS set used to train EquiDock and DiffDock-PP
 split = read_split('dips_equidock')
 split['train'][:3]
 > ['1v6j_A_D', '2v6a_L_A', '2v6a_B_O']